Missile Community

 Source: U.S. Air Force

-Over the last few decades, the missile community has raised concerns about the risk of cancer, including Non-Hodgkin’s Lymphoma (NHL), among the missile-related career fields compared to the rest of the Air Force and the general population.
 In 2001, the U.S. Air Force School of Aerospace Medicine (USAFSAM) conducted a review that showed no environmental or workplace concerns among those who served at missile alert facilities at Malmstrom Air Force Base (AFB), Montana.
-A follow-on study in 2005 showed no sufficient evidence of a cancer cluster at Malmstrom AFB.
-Recently, government agencies have started a new collaboration to learn more about cancer concerns among the missile community.
+A follow-up study in 2005 showed no sufficient evidence of a cancer cluster at Malmstrom AFB.

 Current study efforts

-USAFSAM, as requested by Air Force Global Strike Command, began a study to address cancer concerns in the missile community.
-This Department of Defense (DOD) study is described in detail here: Missile Community Cancer Study.
+USAFSAM, as requested by Air Force Global Strike Command, is conducting a study to address cancer concerns in the missile community.
+The Missile Community Cancer Study, led by the Department of Defense (DOD), evaluates environmental factors at three intercontinental ballistic missile (ICBM) wings and ICBM facilities at Vanderberg Space Force Base.
+This study compares cancer rates for 14 common cancers – including non-Hodgkin’s lymphoma – in the general population compared to Service members working in missile-related careers.
 This study will formally address specific cancer concerns raised by community members across related career fields and examine the potential for unusual patterns of cancers at intercontinental ballistic missile bases.
+VA is awaiting the preliminary study results to review the cancers morbidity and mortality in the missile community.

-This study includes collaborators from the DOD, the Air Force Global Strike Command, the Defense Health Agency, the Air Force Aerospace School of Medicine, VA’s Health Outcomes Military Exposures, VA Oncology Program and VA’s Benefits Administration.
+This study includes collaborators from the DOD, the Air Force Global Strike Command, the Defense Health Agency, the Air Force Aerospace School of Medicine, VA’s Health Outcomes Military Exposures, VA National Oncology Program and Veteran's Benefits Administration.

 Health concerns?